 What Can I Expect from the Insurance Company?

 Unfortunately, dealing with the insurance company is one of the most difficult aspects of the brain injury claims process.
 No matter how deserving you are of compensation, the insurance company only cares about one thing: their bottom line.
-Insurance companies have entire teams working on claims, looking for opportunities to reduce or deny them the damages they may otherwise be entitled to recover.
+Insurance companies have entire teams working on claims, looking for opportunities to reduce or deny the damage amount the injured person may otherwise be entitled to recover.

 These teams look for loopholes in contracts and will even deny claims in bad faith.
-You can avoid being taken advantage of by the insurance company when you have your attorney negotiate from the start.
+You can avoid being taken advantage of by the insurance company when you have your attorney negotiate on your behalf from the start.

-How Much Does It Cost to Hire One of Our Brain Injury Lawyers in Tampa?
+How Much Does It Cost to Hire a Brain Injury Lawyer in Tampa?

 If you had concerns that hiring a brain injury attorney to represent you in Tampa would cost you more than you could afford, you will be pleased to learn that you can work with a brain injury attorney at our firm for a contingency fee.